- Important Reminder: Make sure you have access to your CCNY Email Live@CCNY and Blackboard.

 - The CCNY Course Bulletin contains information about Academic Requirements and Regulations, Tuition and Fees, Financial Aid, Research and Study Facilities, Student Life and Services, all Programs at CCNY, and more.

-- Read the Academic calendar each semester.
-Check for when classes begin, registration dates, last day for drop-add, last day for W grade, filing for graduation, etc.
+- Academic calendars: information about class start dates, registration dates, last day for drop-add, last day for W grade, filing for graduation, etc.

-- Apply for Student Teaching (if applicable): check the deadline for applications through the Office of Clinical Practice (Field Experiences & Student Teaching).
+- Student Teaching/Practicum applications through the Office of Clinical Practice (Field Experiences & Student Teaching/Practicum).

 - Check and update your contact information each semester.
 You can do this through checking your transcript to see if your information is correct and if not, contacting the Registrar's Office.
 This process is vital to your smooth progress through your program.

 - Check your transcripts each semester to ensure that all classes you have taken appear and especially, classes on e-permits and transfer credits.
 Graduate students must maintain a GPA 3.0 or higher to continue in the program.

 - Check your program planning sheets each semester as you register to ensure that you are registering for the correct classes.
 You should contact your Program Director/Advisor.

 - Maintenance of Matriculation Fees: These are fees that will be charged to students who are NOT registered in the semester that they apply for graduation.